M-watermelon/M-watermelon/README.md

     - Nothing yet!
 Someday I will have a public project though

 - ### How to reach me: ...
-    - I'll set it up on my website soon
+    - I'll set it up on my website soon enough

-- ### Fun fact:
+- ### Fun fact: I like rhythm games.

 - ### What I can do: (skills)
+- General
+    - basic linux terminal skills
+    - lots of experience working with a raspberry pi
 - Programming
-    - General python
+    - Python
-    - General HTML
+    - HTML/CSS
  - Cybersecurity/CTF
     - Forensics
     - Use tools such as stegsolve, exiftool, binwalk, etc

    ...To be continued...